archfrog/KioskForge/FAQ.md

 ## Development Issues
 This section contains various common questions about the development of KioskForge.

-### Why is KioskForge not a stand-alone program with an installer?
+### Why does KioskForge not have an installer?
-This is work in progress.
-I have already selected [PyInstaller](https://pyinstaller.org/en/stable/) as the tool to use but am quite busy with actual applications of KioskForge to make kiosks with.
-Once the dust settles, I'll look into this again.

-Also, KioskForge currently iterates so rapidly that I don't like asking people to uinstall and reinstall all the time.
+KioskForge is now distributed as a Windows `.exe` file.
+At this time, however, KioskForge iterates so rapidly that I don't like asking people to uinstall and reinstall all the time.
+In time, when the dust begins to settle, there will likely be an installer.

 ### Will KioskForge support Linux distribution X?
 For the time being, I am very happy about Ubuntu Server (which I use and have used as a web server for a decade or so), so this is not very likely.